yipoh/AesBench/README.md

 ## Acknowledgement
-Yipo Huang participated in this project during his visit to Nanyang Technological University in Singapore.

-In addition, special thanks are extended to the 32 aesthetic experts who participated in our experiments, whose rich aesthetic experience and responsible attitude played a crucial role in the construction of the dataset.
+Special thanks are extended to the 32 aesthetic experts who participated in our experiments, whose rich aesthetic experience and responsible attitude played a crucial role in the construction of the dataset.
 We highlight the following:

 >  **Wei Liu, Xin Liu, Luxia Chen, Tianjiao Gu, Dahai Tian, Ziyan Ou, et al.**

-Finally, special thanks are extended to collaborators, for their kind assistance in data collection and MLLM deployment:
+Many thanks are extended to collaborators, for their kind assistance in data collection and MLLM deployment:
 > **Zhichao Duan and Pangu Xie.**